JesseMwendwaNdunda/Gate--X/README.md

 # Gate--X
 A full-stack web application for managing vehicle entries and gate access, built with Flask backend API and a modern React frontend.
 This project demonstrates a real-world full-stack setup with RESTful APIs, JWT authentication, database migrations, and a frontend powered by modern tooling (React + Vite).

+The link to the live and running site is:https://gate-x-7.onrender.com Admin username: admin
+Admin password: admin123

 # Features
 ## Backend